 Last weekend was celebrating urban culture, so there was parkour, BMX battles, urban fashion shows, films pop-up basketball courts and more.
 I had chance to watch a couple documentaries inside the Royal Festival Hall as well.
 Above Queen Elizabeth Hall, there is an urban roof garden where you can hang out, have drinks and eat food with a lovely view over the Southbank.
 They also grow vegetables and herbs.

 To celebrate urban culture, they were helping people make window boxes to take home and grow vegetables on rooftops or indoors.
-I’ve started growing some chilli plants (thanks, Wahaca!) and Tom has found a place outside my window to bring his plants from Martinique back to life.
+I’ve started growing some chilli plants (thanks, Wahaca!) and my partner has found a place outside my window to bring his plants from Martinique back to life.
 To grow your own food is an oddly satisfying endeavour!

 In the Festival Village, under Queen Elizabeth Hall there is Heartbreak Hotel and the Museum of Broken Relationships.
 Inside Heartbreak Hotel you can have drinks, call the sexy chat phone in the Tunnel of Love, or dress up like some of your favourite stars in an exhibit that is about love going ‘crazy’ – over-the-top fandom.